Infinite geodesics, competition interfaces and the second class particle in the scaling limit: The 2nd class particle

-The proposition and the aforementioned convergence of last passage times imply \begin{cor}[Interface limit] Suppose the initial height functions $h^{\eps}_0(x)$ for tasep converge to $\mathbf{h}_0(x)$ under the re-scaling \eqref{eqn:initialconv}.
+The proposition and the aforementioned convergence of last passage times imply \begin{cor}[Interface limit] Suppose the initial height functions $h^{n}_0(x)$ for tasep converge to $\mathbf{h}_0(x)$ under the re-scaling \eqref{eqn:initialconv} in the hypograph topology (along with the growth condition on $h^n_0$ assumed there).
 Suppose also the interface from reference point $p=0$ and initial condition $\mathbf{h}_0$ is uniquely defined in the directed landscape .
 Call this unique interface $I_0(t)$ for $t > 0$.
+The re-scaled competition interface $\mathbf{I}^{n}(t)$ in \eqref{eqn:compscaled} associated to $h^{n}_0$ converges in law, uniformly in $t$ over compact subsets of $(0, \infty)$, to $I_0(t)$. \end{cor}